kdeldycke/awesome-billing/readme.md

 - [Moonpig: a billing system that doesn't suck](https://blog.plover.com/prog/Moonpig.html) - Design decisions behind a billing and accounting system.
 Key takeaway: some companies still pays by checks; do not use floats; complex customer workflows; date and time issues; mutable data.
 - [Books, an immutable double-entry accounting database service](https://developer.squareup.com/blog/books-an-immutable-double-entry-accounting-database-service/) - Explain the basic data model of a double-entry accounting system relying on Google Spanner for internal use at Square.
 - [Django Hordak](https://django-hordak.readthedocs.io) - Core functionality of a double entry accounting system for Django.
+- [Managed accounts for Django](https://github.com/django-oscar/django-oscar-accounts) - A 'managed account' is an allocation of money that can be debited and credited.
 - [Triple‐entry accounting with blockchain: How far have we come?](https://onlinelibrary.wiley.com/doi/abs/10.1111/acfi.12556) - “Triple‐entry accounting is a new and a more efficient way to address fundamental trust and transparency issues that plague current accounting systems.
 Triple‐entry accounting with blockchain, when properly implemented, can fundamentally improve accounting.”

 ### Analytics